International14 World Team Racing – GBR take victory

 Latest news from the International 14, Worlds Team Racing on Tuesday 31 December at Perth Dinghy SC, Australia.

-Brief reports availale have the British team, GBR, winning the CST Composites i14 Worlds Team Racing Finals on Tuesday.
+Brief reports available have the British team, GBR, winning the CST Composites i14 Worlds Team Racing Finals on Tuesday.

-AUS1 won the first flight in the best of 3 race final.
-GBR then won the last 2 flights.

 Four teams made it to the semi-final round on Tuesday – GBR, AUS1, AUS2 and AUS3.